Fire Protection Systems

 Fire Protection System Components

-The design of a fire protection system will normally have three components:
+The design of a business or home fire protection system will normally have three components:

 Fire detection system